MattRoger/Zombies-Need-Brains/README.md

     )
 ```

-## Tech/framework used
-React with Hooks, Reactstrap, Styled-Components

-## Features
-A user login, three spellings games, and three math games.

 ## Installation
 * :trident: Fork it
 * :sheep: Clone it
 * Install React.js, reactstrap, styled-components, react-browser-router

-## How to use?
-Create an account and choose what game you would like to play.

 ## Credits / Contact information
 * @MattRoger - Project Idea, created Spelling Games and helped with styling.